QMCPACK/qmcpack/docs/installation.rst

                            saving default use of symbolic links for test files.
 Useful if the build is on a separate filesystem from the source, as required on some HPC systems.
+    ENABLE_PPCONVERT       ON/OFF.
+Enable the ppconvert tool.
+If requirements are met, it is ON by default.

 - BLAS/LAPACK related